paragliding training center

 Warning THE POLINI STARTER -- EVEN WITH THE MODIFICATION -- IS DELICATE.
 DO NOT YANK REPEATEDLY ON THE STARTER!
 THIS WILL WEAR IT OUT QUICKLY.
 THE STARTER MUST BE CAREFULLY MONITORED AND MAINTAINED -- SEE THE THOR SPECIFICATIONS SECTION FOR MORE INFO ON MAINTAINING THE STARTER.

 The standard starter pulley

 The aluminum insert.
 Note the black steel roll pins.
 They will not break or wear out, like the plastic pins in all of the OEM starters.

-This modification is a better option than replacing the Flash mechanism.
+This modification is a better option than replacing the Flash mechanism with the non-Flash standard starter.
 The pulley and the flash spring are joined together so that the spring does not work its way out, eliminating the need for replacing it.
 Here are the steps:

 Southwest Airsports can make this important modification, if needed.
 All we need is the intact starter.
 Contact us for more info.

 Here is the modified Flash pulley and Flash spring with the screw holding everything tight.